 Creating and using chains.
 All operations are performed using chains.
 Figure 7 shows the chain for placing a bid using Lynx's JavaScript API.
 The chain has two hops, one to insert the bid (line 3) and another to update the current highest bid price of the item (line 10).
 Each hop has access to the chain's context (ctx) which contains input arguments of the chain.
 Lynx exposes relational tables as auto-generated table objects whose names start with '@'.
 This syntax simplifies the static analysis tool that generates the SC-graph.
 Since '@' is not allowed in JavaScript identifiers, it is removed before execution.

 Programmers can read or write base tables (e.g., line 5 and 14); derived tables are updated only by the system.
-Programmers can specify commutative relationships (lines 20-21 specify hops that self commute).
-When executing a chain, programmers can optionally indicate a session for the chain (line 31).
-Lynx ensures that chains in a session see the writes of chains in the same session that have already returned (read-my-writes).
-We explain how Lynx provides this guarantee in Section 6.2.
+Programmers also specify commutative relationships (lines 20-21 specify hops that self commute).